northwood-labs/ssm-shell/README.md

 ### AWS CLI v2

+Install [aws/aws-cli](https://github.com/aws/aws-cli).
 If you are on macOS, this is as simple as:

 ```bash
 brew install awscli